novieq/datascience/README.md

 #scikit
 This folder contains code written while learning machine learning with python - scikit
-1. NBC - Naive bayes classification with iris dataset URL - http://scikit-learn.org/stable/modules/naive_bayes.html
+1. NBC - Naive bayes classification with iris dataset.
+Adding multinomial and bernoulli NBC.
+Saving the classifier to the disk and loading it
+URL - http://scikit-learn.org/stable/modules/naive_bayes.html